open-pioneer/trails-openlayers-base-packages/src/packages/geolocation/README.md

 ### Notification

 Add the `@open-pioneer/notifier` to your app to receive user notification.
-Otherwise notifications will not be shown.
+Otherwise, notifications will not be shown.

 ## License